A tooth may need to be extracted (removed) for any one of a number of reasons:

 Prior to an extraction, our dentists and qualified staff will take your medical history to assess the risk of anesthesia, noting any allergies you have and prescription medications you are currently taking.
 A dental history will also be taken, with particular attention to reactions to anesthetics.
 Antibiotics may be prescribed to help fight the possibility of infection.
 The face is then x-rayed to determine the tooth’s full shape and position, especially if it is impacted.

-If deep anesthesia is needed, patients should not eat or drink anything for at least eight hours prior to tooth extraction.
+If deep anesthesia is needed, patients should not eat or drink anything for at least six hours prior to tooth extraction.
 You should wear loose clothing with sleeves that are easily rolled up to allow for an intravenous line.
 Arrangements should be made for a friend or relative to drive you home after the surgery.

 The first step in the procedure is to administer a safe, gentle anesthetic to make sure you are comfortable and pain-free during the procedure.
 During a simple extraction, instruments called elevators will loosen the tooth, after which it will be removed using forceps.
 You may feel some pressure but you should not feel any pain.